 Details showing which part of the property is unoccupied (if possible enclose a site plan)

 The date this part of the property became unoccupied

 When we receive the request our inspector will visit the property and we will then decide if a reduction can be allowed.
 If we decide to grant 44a relief we will request a certificate from the valuation officer that gives the proportion of the property's rateable value which applies to the unoccupied part.
 If we do grant relief it will only be for a maximum of three months for commercial assessments or six months for an industrial assessment.
 After this time 100% rates will be due.

-When we receive the certificate from the valuation officer, we will reduce your Business Rates.
+When we receive the certificate from the valuation officer, we will reduce your Business Rates accordingly.

-If you think you may be eligible for rate relief please contact the Business Rates Department.
+If you think you may be eligible for any of these rate reliefs please contact the Business Rates Department.

 Pages in Business Rates information

 - Contact Details and What are Business Rates?